clehner/btc-ticker-reduce/README.md

 * Handle trades that are far out of order (e.g. by several days), without losing the accumulated running total/volume.

+* Handle possible changes to the JSON input, i.e. fields being in an unexpected order.

 ## Use cases

 * Put the ticker into a status bar using e.g.